dipanshu-dixit/OpenBerl/CONTRIBUTING.md

 # Contributing to OpenBerl

-Welcome to the universal AI protocol.
+Welcome to the universal AI adapter framework.
 We're building the infrastructure layer that every AI application will use.

 ## Quick Start